ordina-jworks/ordina-jworks.github.io/_posts/2018-04-26-Spring-Cloud-Contract-meet-Pact.md

 Simply add the `spring-cloud-contract-pact` dependency, which will add the Pact Converter and Pact Stub Downloader, together with some configuration and you're good to go!

-The Pact contracts will be retrieved from the pact broker and converted to Spring Cloud Contract contracts for you, so these in turn can be used to generate stubs and tests.
+The Pact contracts will be retrieved from the Pact broker and converted to Spring Cloud Contract contracts for you, so these in turn can be used to generate stubs and tests.
 It's also possible to write Spring Cloud Contract contracts, convert them to Pact contracts and upload them to the Pact broker.

 The upside to it is that these contracts are in fact language agnostic as opposed to Spring Cloud Contract, the downside to it is that it lacks some functionality regarding messaging compared to Spring Cloud Contract.